datalogics-rswanson/pdf-web-api-clients/python/pdfprocess.md

-The Datalogics PDF API is a RESTful interface that provides secure, cloud-based PDF processing capability based on the Adobe PDF Library.
+The Datalogics PDF API is a RESTful interface that provides secure, cloud-based PDF processing capability using the Adobe PDF Library.
 The first release of this service implements the features of our [PDF2IMG](http://www.datalogics.com/products/pdf2img/index.asp) product.

+### API Key

 To use this service, first get an API key from [3scale](http://datalogics-cloud.3scale.net/).
 Then, you may address